-- nanoscale structure in the system.
-This leads to a division of nanomaterials into three main categories: - materials that are nanostructured in the bulk; - materials that have nanostructure on the surface; - materials that contain nanostructured particles.
+- materials that are nanostructured in the bulk; - materials that have nanostructure on the surface; - materials that contain nanostructured particles.

-between 1 and 100 nanometre (3).
+Nanoparticles have been defined by the ISO (2008) as particles having three external dimensions between 1 and 100 nanometre (3).
 Category III above contains nanostructured nanoparticles that can have various forms and shapes and this category includes, for example, quantum dots, fullerenes, nanotubes and nanowires (Maynard and Aitken, 2007).
 There are four subcategories of systems with nanoparticles, depending on the environment around the nanoparticles: